 As a member of the court, Sandra Day O’Connor was considered to be a moderate conservative.
 She tended to vote in line with her politically conservative nature, but she still considered her cases very carefully.
 In opposition to the Republican call to reverse the Roe v.
 Wade decision on abortion rights, O’Connor provided the vote needed to uphold the court’s earlier decision.
 Many times she focused on the letter of law, not the clamoring of politicians, and voted for what she believed best fit the intentions of the U.S. Constitution.

 Sandra Day O’Connor retired from the court on January 31, 2006.
-Part of her reason for retiring was to spend more time with her husband, John Jay O’Connor.
-The couple has been married since 1952 and has three sons.
-She divides her time between Washington, D.C., and Arizona.
+Part of her reason for retiring was to spend more time with her husband, John Jay O’Connor (who died in 2009) and their three sons.